 B. Right of entry.
 The Department may enter upon the Premises of an individual reported to be operating without a License, pursuant to 22 M.R.S. §7702-B (7).

-1. The Department may speak with Children, Parents, and providers during inspections.
+1. The Department may speak with Children, Parents, Providers, and Staff Members during inspections.

 2. The Department may photograph any part of the Premises or make a photographic record of documents.
 The Department will provide copies of photographs upon request.

 D. (NEW) Inspection report.
 The Department will document all violations of this rule on an inspection report and will explain any violation noted at the time of inspection.
 The Provider may correct violations at the time of inspection.
 All violations corrected on-site shall be noted on the inspection report.
 The Provider and the Department shall sign the inspection report at the exit interview.
 The Department will supply the Provider with a copy of the inspection report at the time of inspection.

 1.(NEW) The Provider and the Department shall determine a Plan of Action to include timelines for correction for any violations that cannot be corrected at the time of inspection.
 If the Plan of Action cannot be determined at the time of inspection, the Plan of Action must be established by the Provider and the Department within five business days of the inspection.

 2.(NEW) Following the inspection, the Provider must demonstrate compliance with this written Plan of Action.
 Failure to comply with the Plan of Action will result in further enforcement action by the Department as provided for in this Rule, including but not limited to the Department issuing a Directed Plan of Action.